n0-ware/book-of-n0ware/knowledge-base/vulnerabilities/log_poisoning.md

 We then inspect the log file to see if the custom `User-Agent` was recorded in the log.

-Next we send a "proof of concept" request injected with `PHP` code to see how the server/client renders the code.
+Next, we send a "proof of concept" request injected with `PHP` code to see how the server/client renders the code.

  `curl -A "<?php phpinfo()?>" https://www.vulnsite.io/index.php`

  Accessing the corrupted file will likely take some of [local file inclusion vulnerability](local_file_inclusion_LFI.md).
-Depending on how you access the log file, you will either see no `User-Agent` or the code will render the information on screen.
-You may have to attempt to access the file in several ways to render the code where on the client side.
+Depending on how you access the log file, you will either see no `User-Agent` or the code will render the information on the screen.
+You may have to attempt to access the file in several ways to render the code where on the client-side.

  Regardless, if you don't see your code rendered but also don't see the code itself, this is proof of [RCE](remote_code_execution_rce.md) and you may continue to exploit the service.

  > Not seeing the code you type in is a good sign because that means the code ran on the server.
-You may not be able to disclose information without visual representation of the code on your screen, but you can still run code on he server, possibly writing files to an accessible location or simple generating a backdoor for you to access and gain a foothold on the server.
+You may not be able to disclose information without a visual representation of the code on your screen, but you can still run code on the server, possibly writing files to an accessible location or simple generating a backdoor for you to access and gain a foothold on the server.

 ### Corrupting Sessions

-If an attacker is able to access the  location [sessions](../concepts/web_tech/sessions.md) information is stored on a server and poor [user input](../concepts/user_supplied_input.md) sanitation is in place, we can corrupt a session with some sort of malicious code, such as with `PHP` if the server is running a `PHP` backend.
+If an attacker can access the location [session](../concepts/web_tech/sessions.md) information is stored on a server and poor [user input](../concepts/user_supplied_input.md) sanitation is in place, we can corrupt a session with some sort of malicious code, such as with `PHP` if the server is running a `PHP` backend.

 Session information is often stored in common locations, such as
 - `c:\Windows\Temp`